-Have a dinner party in someone’s house (instead of a restaurant) with our list of secret Supper Clubs!
+Have a dinner party in someone’s home with our list of secret Supper Clubs in Singapore!

 Sure, anyone can book dinner at a fancy restaurant; there are always plenty of new restaurants opening every month in Singapore.
 But where can you go for a different dining experience?
 These secret supper clubs all offer something extra special.